Skip to main content

 Good, better, best: Space heaters that are safe if you have pets

-Having an additional heat source in your home can make all the difference between staying toasty warm during the winter and feeling like you live in a walk-in refrigerator.
-But not all space heaters are created equally.
-Whether you share your home with a canine companion, a cuddly kitten, or both, safety is paramount when it’s time to picking a space heater.
-Choosing space heaters for pets requires a bit of research, but we’ve got you covered.
-Let’s look closer at our top picks for the best pet-friendly space heaters on the market.
+Having an additional heat source in your home can make all the difference between staying toasty warm during the winter and feeling like you live in a walk-in refrigerator, but not all space heaters are created equally.
+Whether you share your home with a canine companion, a cuddly kitten, or both, safety is paramount when picking the right space heater for your home.
+Choosing space heaters for pets requires some research, but we’ve got you covered.

 A tabby cat stretched out on a rug in front of a space heater.